melissavoegeli/threading-in-clojure/Bank_Account_Feature.md

     12 (def your-names-account (Account.
 5))
 ~~~

-Above we have created an account data type that keeps track of our checking account balance.
-You can query the balance, and make deposits and withdrawals.
+Above we have created an account class that keeps track of our checking account balance.
+You can query the balance as well as make deposits and withdrawals.
 Keep in mind this is a very Java approach to this problem.

-Next, start your repl and load up our `getting-started.clj` file that resides in our`lib` directory. `lein repl; (load-file "/path/to/lib/getting-started.clj")`
+To give this code a try, start your Clojure repl and load up our `getting-started.clj` file that resides in the `lib` directory.

+`lein repl; (load-file "/path/to/lib/getting-started.clj")`

 If we run:

 `(balance a)`

-We get 5, or essentially $5.
+We get $5.

 `(deposit 10)`